Unaccredited Investor: Everything You Need to Know

 - Fundraising cycles are shorter.
 The SEC capped the amount a company can receive in a year.
 A company looking to raise more than $1 million through unaccredited investors will have to start the cycle every year.

 - Investments are limited.
-The SEC allows investors making less than $100,000 per year to invest $2,000, or 5 percent of their annual income, in equity crowdfunding.
+The SEC allows investors to make less than $100,000 per year to invest $2,000, or 5 percent of their annual income, in equity crowdfunding.
 Investors making more than $100,000 can invest up to 10 percent of their income but no more than $100,000 per year.

 - Portal offerings are patrolled.
 The investing platforms approved by the SEC are required to contain a variety of resources to help nonaccredited investors make informed decisions about their investments.
 That includes investment guides and all the documents a company is required to disclose.